run-ai/docs/docs/Administrator/Researcher-Setup/docker-to-runai.md

 You create a __container__ by starting a docker image on a machine.

 Run:AI is based on __Kubernetes__.
 At its core, Kubernetes is a an orchestration software above Docker: Among other things, it allows location abstraction as to where the actual container is running.
-This calls for some adaptation to the researcher's workflow as follows.
+This calls for some adaptation to the Researcher's workflow as follows.

 ## Image Repository

-If your Kubernetes cluster contains a single GPU node (machine), then your image can reside on the node itself (in which case, when [runai submit](../../Researcher/cli-reference/runai-submit.md) workloads, the researcher must use the flag ``--local-image``).
+If your Kubernetes cluster contains a single GPU node (machine), then your image can reside on the node itself (in which case, when [runai submit](../../Researcher/cli-reference/runai-submit.md) workloads, the Researcher must use the flag ``--local-image``).

 If your Kubernetes cluster contains more than a single node, then, to enable location abstraction, the image can no longer reside on the node itself.
 It must be relocated to an image repository.
 There are quite a few repository-as-a-service, most notably <a href="https://hub.docker.com/" target="_self">Docker hub</a>.
 Alternatively, the organization can install a private repository on-premise.